Results tagged ‘ National League ’

 NATIONAL LEAGUE CY YOUNG

 Finalists: Kyle Hendricks, Jon Lester and Max Scherzer

 Thoughts On Max Scherzer Winning

 The Rookie of the Year award was first handed out in 1947 to Jackie Robinson, after he broke baseball’s color barrier and went on to have a great first season of what would become a Hall of Fame career.
-After the award was given out to a single player again 1948, it expanded in 1949 to include a player from each league, and has been that way ever since.
+Given out to a single player again in 1948, the award was expanded in 1949 to include a player from each league, and has been that way ever since.

 Voting for the award is fairly straightforward.

 Two writers from each city of both the American League and National League make up the Baseball Writers’ Association of America (BBWAA) voters for the Rookie of the Year award, making a total of thirty voters for each league (fifteen teams, with two voters per city).
 A first place vote earns a player five points, a second place vote gets three points, with a third place vote receiving one point.
 Once added up, the player with the highest overall total wins.

 The 2016 Major League Baseball Rookie of the Year award winners for both the American League and National League were announced Monday night on MLB Network.
 Here are the winners, along with my thoughts on each:

 AMERICAN LEAGUE ROOKIE OF THE YEAR

 Finalists: Tyler Naquin, Gary Sanchez and Michael Fulmer